Proxy Reconstruction Pre-training for Ramp Flow Prediction at Highway Interchanges: Methodology

-The main difference between the two modules lies in the dimension processing strategy.
-The SAE module reorganizes the spatiotemporal dimensions via a transpose operation, allowing the Transformer to model dependencies across ramps and mainline.
-In contrast, the T-AE module preserves the original dimension order, focusing on capturing long-range temporal dependencies.
+The main difference between SAE and TAE lies in the dimension along which attention is computed.
+SAE transposes the embedding tensor to allow attention across ramps and mainline flows at a fixed time step, thereby modeling \emph{spatial dependencies}.
+In contrast, TAE preserves the original dimension order to perform attention across time steps, thereby modeling \emph{temporal dependencies}.
+Formally, SAE focuses on: